axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-09-get-rid-of-ownership.markdown

 ---

 <div style="display:none;">
- <p>&ldquo;Just get rid of ownership and everything will be fine.&rdquo; It&rsquo;s a fantasy.
+ <p>&ldquo;Just get rid of ownership and everything will be fine.&rdquo; It&rsquo;s a recurring and dangerous fantasy.
 Ownership is actually a good thing, although we have taken it to an extreme in our <span class="_paradigm">FIAT</span> world.</p>
 </div>

 <div class="_citation">